Scdales/is-not-odd/README.md

 > Returns false if the given number is odd, and is an integer that does not exceed the JavaScript MAXIMUM_SAFE_INTEGER.

+Sick of complicated conditionals?
+Think modulus is something from 2001: A Space Odessey?
+Look no further!

 Please consider following this project's author, [Sean](https://github.com/scdales), and consider starring the project to show your :heart: and support.

 ## Install